Severe Thunderstorm Warning issued for Morris, Sussex by NWS - News Break

 Severe Thunderstorm Warning issued for Morris, Sussex by NWS

-Effective: 2021-07-12 18:52:00 EDT Expires: 2021-07-12 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
+Effective: 2021-07-12 18:46:00 EDT Expires: 2021-07-12 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
 Tornadoes can develop quickly from severe thunderstorms.
 If you spot a tornado go at once into the basement or small central room in a sturdy structure.
 For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Morris; Sussex The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Northeastern Morris County in northern New Jersey Southern Sussex County in northwestern New Jersey * Until 745 PM EDT. * At 652 PM EDT, a severe thunderstorm was located near Ogdensburg, or 9 miles east of Newton, moving southeast at 5 mph.
+Target Area: Morris; Sussex A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR NORTHEASTERN MORRIS AND EAST CENTRAL SUSSEX COUNTIES At 646 PM EDT, severe thunderstorms were located along a line extending from Bloomingdale to near Ogdensburg, moving southeast at 5 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
-Wind damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Newton, Dover, Hopatcong, Lincoln Park, Kinnelon, Boonton, Butler, Wharton, Rockaway, Mount Arlington, Franklin, Mountain Lakes, Stanhope, Riverdale, Hamburg, Ogdensburg, Victory Gardens, Andover, Lake Mohawk and Greendell.
-This includes the following highways Interstate 80 in New Jersey between mile markers 32 and 48.
-Interstate 287 in New Jersey between mile markers 42 and 54.
+Wind damage to roofs, siding, trees, and power lines is possible.
+Locations impacted include Lincoln Park, Kinnelon, Boonton, Butler, Riverdale, Green Pond, Pequannock Township and Lake Telemark.
+This includes the following highways Interstate 80 in New Jersey between mile markers 47 and 48.
+Interstate 287 in New Jersey between mile markers 45 and 54.
 TORNADO...POSSIBLE HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0